HCX Bulk Migration operations and best practices

 vim-cmd hbrsvc/vmreplica.getState <VM ID>

-4. Start Full sync/Base sync: Once replication gets enabled on source ESX/HBR, a full sync event on source vCenter starts replicating data to the target via HCX-IX appliance.
+4. Start Full sync/Base sync: Once replication gets enabled on the source ESX/HBR, a full sync event on the source vCenter Server starts replicating data to the target via the HCX-IX appliance.

-5. RPO cycle/Delta Sync: After completion of initial base sync, an RPO cycle of 2 hours is set to perform delta sync.
+5. RPO cycle/Delta Sync: After completion of the initial base sync, an RPO cycle of 2 hours is set to perform the delta sync.

-Note: Depending upon data churn on source disk, additional snapshots are being created during RPO cycle.
+Note: Depending upon data churn on the source disk, additional snapshots are being created during the RPO cycle.

-6. CONT Replication: If migration switchover is planned for a schedule MW, Delta Sync keeps running every 2 hours until it reaches to the scheduled time.
+6. CONT Replication: If the migration switchover is planned for a schedule MW, the Delta Sync keeps running every 2 hours until it reaches scheduled time.

-Note: If user wants to modify switchover schedule, they can able to change/modify from migration wizard during runtime.
+Note: If you want to modify the switchover schedule, you can change it from the migration wizard during runtime.

-Note: User may perform force switchover immediately by selecting "Ignore failover window and start migration as soon as possible." option under "Schedule failover window for migrations" tab, but, it will wait for any ongoing replication transfer to be completed before transitioning to the cutover stage.
+Note: You may perform a force switchover immediately by selecting the "Ignore failover window and start migration as soon as possible." option under "Schedule failover window for migrations" tab, but it will wait for any ongoing replication transfer to be completed before transitioning to the cutover stage.

-7. Switchover: Post completion of initial or full sync, An image is created on target side and switchover is triggered automatically unless a specific schedule is set, as described above.
+7. Switchover: Post completion of the initial or full sync, an image is created on the target side and switchover is triggered automatically unless a specific schedule is set, as described previously in this article.

 Note: Image constitutes using VMX & NVRAM including VMXF(if applicable).